wholefoodsbroccoli/debate-dragons/docs/why.md

 ## I don't want to sound stupid in front of other people.

-Batey's unsure if it helps or not, but this is a problem people face even when they've debated for many years - even Batey.
-But it's okay, because practice builds confidence, and fear shouldn't stop us from having fun anyways!
-If speaking in a round is uncomfortable, everyone who comes to our session is free to listen in, or come and go as they please.

-That said, you won't sound stupid!
-Especially when we welcome people of all skill levels.
-We've been there before.
-And nobody can know everything - losing is a part of the game.
-And it's fun listening to other smart people talking about things, to learn for next time.
+Ah, this is a problem experienced debaters face too - even Batey.
+But it's okay, cuz nobody's actually going to see it that way... we're too busy worrying about ourselves!

+In a real round, you'll have a bunch of teammates to help you write your speech and make it as good as possible.
+But even if it's not, messing up is normal for debaters of all skill levels, so we try to be supportive and pick each other up.
+Also, judging, observing, and simply supporting your friends are all valid ways to hang out if debating's not your speed.

-And even if you don't like the way you speak - you sure won't feel like that for long!
-We've got lessons and drills and personalized feedback from experienced members to help train your speaking and thinking skills at your own pace - all for free!
-It's honestly a really sweet deal.
+That said, Batey is guessing that someone worried about sounding silly, might want to sound smarter?
+Our club has lessons and drills and individual feedback (yes, one-on-one!) to help train your speaking & thinking skills at your own pace.
+It's like being too shy to go to the gym, when really it's the place to go to become more confident!

 ## It sounds kind of cool, but I'm too lazy...

 You know what? that's fair lol.
 But we can't help you there!
-Some people want something fun to do after class.
-It's true that you need a lot of work to become super good at debate, but you don't have to do that to be part of our club, or enjoy debating itself, or reap the rewards of the community.
+Debate Club is meant to appeal to everyone, from the die-hard tournament addicts to people who just want a place to chill out after class.
+You don't have to do hours of practice to be part of our club, or enjoy debating itself, or reap the rewards of the community.

 Getting better at debate is great!
 It brings structure.
 It's addicting.
 People like the grind.
 You'll feel yourself improving and becoming smarter and funnier.
 You get to actually use the information you learn in school instead of memorizing for the test.
 Batey has probably learned more for the sake of debate than all uni classes put together.

 ## Okay okay, you got me!
 How can I participate if I'm interested?

-Debate Club is a uniquely active club in that we meet multiple times a week - usually once on Tuesday, and once on Wednesday.
+Debate Club is uniquely active, because we meet multiple times a week - usually once on Tuesday, and once on Wednesday from 4-6.
 Come drop by and say hello!
 We have events like collaborations with Film Club, we go to tournaments, and have our Debate Showdown once a term, open for all skill levels!
 We also have a Discord where anybody can message or chat, and an Instagram where there are mini-activities and prizes.

-[^1]: There are surprisingly many instances of our club members dating???
-If that's a selling point???